-For us it means keeping life as simple as possible.
+For us, it means keeping life as simple as possible.
 It means living as close to the land and being as self-sufficient as we possibly can.
 It means knowing what we do today is building the foundation for our future, tomorrow.

 How did we become a society of consumers?

-Once the Industrial Revolution hit men were forced off their farms to work for a wage, leaving the woman at home to tend to the homestead.
+Once the Industrial Revolution hit, men were forced off their farms to work for a wage, leaving the woman at home to tend to the homestead.
 The more men were away, the more the family had to rely on consumer goods to get by.
 Men were not there to plow the gardens and butcher the livestock and over time what was being produced on the farm had all been replaced with consumer bought goods.

 We’ve all experienced it, and some of you may be there right now.
 Not so long ago we stepped out of the box society put us in and started to wrap our arms around a simpler way of life that meant we took back control of our own well-being.

 A life that included turning our backs on the big boxed stores that promised to provide us with everything we needed.
-From food to clothes they made us believe we couldn’t live without them and we feel into their trap.
+From food to clothes they made us believe we couldn’t live without them and we fell into their trap.
 We gave up who we were and let them take over!

 But not anymore…we’ve taken a stand and learned we could be producers and not consumers.
 We turned our simple homesteaded into our own little big box store.

-How did we do it?
 Let me tell you it didn’t happen overnight and it’s been seven years in the making but step by step we have slowly taken back control of our own life.
 And you know what?
 You can too if you just start!

 Please don’t think that you have to be in the perfect spot or you have to own land or even live in the country to start because you don’t.
 It starts with you…right now…reading this…making a life choice to learn how to care for yourself, even if in baby steps.

 For us it meant learning to plant a garden, it meant butchering chickens and spinning fiber.
 But for you, it could mean learning to sew a button on a shirt or growing a pot of basil on your windowsill.
-The steps don’t have to be big, but that have to be taken.
+The steps don’t have to be big, but they have to be taken.
 Anything you can do that puts you one step closer to learning to take care of yourself is all that matters.

 The good news is we all can do something about it.
 We can step out of the box society has put us in and be productive again just like our ancestors were.
 We can take a good hard look at our priorities and turn off the TV and tend to a garden instead, we can raise chickens instead of buying meat.
 We can learn to cook and sew and bake.
 We can learn to hunt and fish and chop wood.
 There is a shift coming that is so satisfying about being a producer and not a consumer.